Skip to main content

 Mitotic Telophase

-Mitotic telophase is the final stage of mitosis, where the separated sister chromatids reach the opposite poles of the cell and begin to de-condense back into chromatin.
-At the end of telophase, the cell is preparing to divide into two daughter cells, each with the same diploid number of chromosomes as the original cell.
-Therefore, at the end of mitotic telophase, the number of chromosomes in each cell is still 48, but they are no longer in the condensed form.
+Mitotic telophase is the final stage of mitosis, where the separated sister chromatids reach opposite poles of the cell and begin to decondense back into chromatin.
+At the end of telophase, the cell has two nuclei, each containing the same diploid number of chromosomes as the original cell.
+Therefore, at the end of mitotic telophase in chimpanzees, there would be 48 chromosomes in each daughter nucleus.

 Recommended video: